SMITHS BAY HOMES FOR SALE

 Lake Access:

 Smiths Bay does not have any boat launches or marinas, but there is an abundance of marinas in the neighboring Browns Bay.
-The Marianas include North Shore Marina and Browns Bay Marina, which allow easy access to Lake Minnetonka, dock slips, and off-season storage.
-Smiths Bay may not be home to any marinas, but it is home to a branch of Your Boat Club, which grants boat rentals seven days a week from late spring to early fall.
+The Marians include North Shore Marina and Browns Bay Marina, which allow easy access to Lake Minnetonka, dock slips, and off-season storage.
+Smiths Bay may not be home to any marinas, but it is home to Your Boat Club, which grants boat rentals seven days a week from late spring to early fall.

 Amenities:

 Smiths Bay’s flourishing popularity and convenient location make it easy to find attractions year-round.
 Nearby in the heart of Lake Minnetonka, Big Island Nature Park is an excellent spot for camping, fishing, and hiking.
 The park offers 20 campsites with fire pits, picnic tables, and grills.
 Big Island has a variety of fish species, including Bass, Walleye, Northern Pike, Perch, and Crappie, ready to be caught right off the shore.
-Nearby in Wayzata Bay, downtown Wayzata presents an abundance of shopping, including local favorites, Sun and Slope, Shop 44 North, and Fashion Avenue 2.
-The public docks in Wayzata make it easy to catch a bite to eat at restaurants like Giannis Steakhouse, COV, and Wayzata Bar and Grill.
+Nearby in Wayzata Bay, downtown Wayzata presents an abundance of shopping, and the Wayzata public docks make it easy to catch a bite to eat at restaurants like Giannis Steakhouse, COV, and Wayzata Bar and Grill.

 Source MN DNR®